14 DAY RETURN POLICY (EU Customers only)

 Please keep all proof of purchase receipts in a secure place.
 Warranty repairs are not possible without proof that the purchase took place.
 Any damage caused by the customer from mis-use or general wear and tear will not fall under this warranty and will not be repaired free of charge.
 Repairs performed by someone other than our team will also void this warranty.

 Please be aware that all jewellery items produced in our workshop are inspected and photographed in detail on the day they are shipped to you.
 If you are returning an item because of a claimed manufacturing fault, you must first send us photographs showing the fault in detail.
 A comparison will then be made between your photographs and the detailed images taken on the day of shipment.
 If after detailed inspection of both images we suspect that the fault is ours, we will cover your return expenses and the cost of the repair.
-We will recommend a budget and service regarding your return.
+If not, we will recommend a budget and service regarding your return.
 Unfortunately if you choose a more expensive delivery method than the one recommended, you will have to carry that extra cost.

 We offer a charged repair service for general repairs.
 It is important that you contact us before you send a repair.
 Please contact us at firstname.lastname@example.org with the detail and a photograph of the damage to be repaired.
 We will then give you a rough estimate of how much it will cost to repair the item and how long it might take.